-- Ph.D. programs in Arts and Sciences, including the Division of Biology and Biomedical Sciences
+- Ph.D. programs in Arts & Sciences, including the Division of Biology and Biomedical Sciences

 - J.D. - Law School Teaching Fellowship only

-- All documents that are requested for upload must be in PDF format and must be free of social security numbers and birth dates.
+The application will accept only PDF documents and all must be free of social security numbers and birth dates.
 For transcripts from previous schools that you have attended, request an electronic copy that omits social security numbers and birth dates.
 You may also use white-out or a black marker to hide these identifiers before uploading transcripts.

 The closing date for receiving completed Chancellor’s Graduate Fellowship applications is January 25, 2015.